 The main malware component (OpcJacker) is an interesting stealer that first decrypts and loads its configuration file.
 The configuration file format resembles a bytecode written in a custom machine language, where each instruction is parsed, individual opcodes are obtained, and then the specific handler is executed.

-When analyzing the custom bytecode, we noticed the following patterns:
+When analysing the custom bytecode, we noticed the following patterns:

 Similarly, wide character strings started with byte 02, while binary arrays started with byte 03.

 The configuration file format is a sequence of instructions where instruction starts with three 4-byte little-endian (DWORD) numbers.
-The first number is the virtual program counter, the second is likely the parent instruction’s virtual program counter, while the third is the handler ID (code to be executed in the virtual machine), followed by data bytes or additional handler IDs.
+The first number is the virtual programme counter, the second is likely the parent instruction’s virtual programme counter, while the third is the handler ID (code to be executed in the virtual machine), followed by data bytes or additional handler IDs.

-Then initialization of clipboard replacement functionality (clipping) follows.
+Then initialisation of clipboard replacement functionality (clipping) follows.

-Later, the variable “exe” is initialized with executable file bytes (see the 4d 5a 90 = MZ marker).
+Later, the variable “exe” is initialised with executable file bytes (see the 4d 5a 90 = MZ marker).
 This executable is a remote access tool.